fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/Double Area first case.svg" width="4" /><img src="References/spacer.svg" width="1" /><img align="top" src="References/Double Area second case.svg" width="4" /><img src="References/spacer.svg" width="1" /><img align="top" src="References/Double Area third case.svg" width="4" /><img src="References/spacer.svg" width="1" /><img align="top" src="References/Double Area first case rotated.svg" width="6" />

 The live end can be in 3 different positions in relation to the area.
 All patterns can be rotated clockwise, but the first can also be rotated counter-clockwise, shown in the fourth picture.
-I will call this group of rules Double Area.
+I call this group of rules Double Area.

 When exiting the first area, we check for mid across and across obstacles on the left side.
 Why can C-shape checking be omitted?
 It is already solved by the single area universal rules.